pcrawford05/dinoGame/README.md

 Throughout the course, we built some really fun projects with the Arduino Uno and an LCD shield — including a temperature monitoring system.
 At the end of the class, I was supposed to return my project kit.
 But (partially out of laziness and partially because I didn’t want to give up the cool tools I’d been playing with), I delayed.
 After another conversation with Prof. Weber, he let me keep the kit over the summer to build something on my own.

 This project — *dinoGame* — is the result.
-It’s loosely inspired by the Google Chrome dinosaur game, although I promise I wasn’t playing it in class.
+It’s inspired by the Google Chrome dinosaur game, although I promise I wasn’t playing it in class.
 The following is the story of my implementation, challenges, and insights.

 ## ⚙️ Implementation

 My goal was to use as many concepts from EE109 as possible.
 Because the LCD had only two rows, jumping wasn’t feasible, so I implemented a dodging mechanic: obstacles would move from right to left, and the player could dodge up and down.

 I first tried using the built-in LCD buttons to keep the setup compact.
 But once I decided to add an LED and buzzer, I moved to a breadboard with larger buttons.
-At the top of my code, I kept a feature wishlist:
+Once I started having more and more feature ideas I created a list at the top of my code:

 - LED with changing colors (red/green with adjustable brightness)
 - Local memory storage for high score (persisting after power loss)
 - Increasing obstacle speed
 - Seed function for randomized obstacles
-- Buzzer (for effects and level-ups)
+- Buzzer (sound effect for level-ups)
 - Real buttons
 - Designed/custom obstacles
 - Scoring system
 - (with space for new ideas as they came)

 I started with the basics: the player (A) dodging symmetrical obstacles (m and w).
-I even made it so there was a 10% chance of an obstacle appearing, which could result in “impossible walls.”
+To keep it simple I made it so there was a 10% chance of an obstacle appearing, which could result in “impossible walls" (more later).

 When I transitioned to breadboard buttons, I quickly realized I’d forgotten about debouncing.
 That sent me back to the [EE109 documentation](bytes.usc.edu/ee109/labs) to relearn interrupts and button handling.
 After rewriting more code than expected, I finally got it working.

 Next came scoring.
-I used timer1 (a 16-bit timer) so that a player could theoretically play for up to 100 minutes without issues.
-Initially, the score increased every second, but I would usually score ~14 points, so I changed it to every 10ms to get a more reasonable score.
+I used timer1 (a 16-bit timer) so that a player could theoretically play for up to 1000 minutes without issues.
+Initially, the score increased every second, but I would usually score ~14 points, so I changed it to every 10ms to get a more reasonable score (and I didn't think anyone would make it 100 minutes).
 Configuring this required revisiting both the EE109 notes and the [Arduino timer documentation](https://bytes.usc.edu/files/ee109/documents/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061B.pdf).

 After scoring, I implemented the tricolor LED: red for losing, and a green brightness that increased with progress.
-For the level-up feature, I added a buzzer chime.
-Setting up the LED required re-learning resistor calculations and configuring [PWM](https://bytes.usc.edu/files/ee109/documents/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061B.pdf).
+For the levelUp feature, I added a buzzer chime.
+I made it so you leveled up for every 10 seconds of gameplay and there were 8 levels (for a full octave, though I needed my sister's advice to implement this conceptually, see more below).
+Setting up the LED required re-learning resistor calculations and configuring [Pulse Width Modulation](https://bytes.usc.edu/files/ee109/documents/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061B.pdf).

 This became my development rhythm: